micro/micro/docs/reference/environments.md

 # Environments

-Micro is built with the conviction that with a single CLI (the Micro CLI) the user should be able to use any micro environments the same way - regardless if  the environment is a local `micro server` using file/in memory implementation of different functionalities or a full scaled production server.
+Micro is built with a federated and multi-environment model in mind.
+Our development normally maps through local, staging and production, so Micro takes this forward looking view and builds in the notion of environments which are completely isolated micro environments you can interact with through the CLI.
+This reference explains environments.

+## Usage

-To achieve this the `micro env` command was introduced.
+Environments can be displayed using the `micro env` command.

 ```sh
 $ micro env